zcloud-01/share/README.md

    `git push`

-4. Go back to your online Github repository *ICp-banking-microservices* using the web browser.
+4. Go back to your online Github repository *banking-app-xx* using the web browser.

 	![alt text](images/commit-push-repo.png "git push")
 	* Check that your code has been updated with commit label *Update of BankingAPI.js*

 ---

 :thumbsup: Congratulations!
 Your banking application locally works and modifications have been pushed to your GitHub repository!
-Ready for IBM Cloud Private?
+Ready for Red Hat OpenShift Container Platform?

 ---